keithbuhler/keithbuhler.github.io/meditation.md

 # Meditation #

-In the back’s low hollow sometimes
+>In the back’s low hollow sometimes
 a weightless hand guides me, gentle pressure
 so I tack soft as a sailboat.
 (Go there)

-Soften the space between your eyes (smudge
+>Soften the space between your eyes (smudge
 of eucalyptus), the third eye opens.
 There’s the wide vermilion sky

-that cradled us before birth,
+>that cradled us before birth,
 and the sun pours its golden sap
 to preserve me like His precious insect.

-("Meditatio" by Mary Karr)
+≥("Meditatio" by Mary Karr)

 ## My Story  ##

 I began meditating in 2004.
 My [mentor](www.doctorpuff.com/) said, "You seem scattered.
 Have you tried meditation?"
 He explained a bit about it; I waited for 2 weeks.
 The next time I saw him, I requested he show me how.
 He gave me a quick introduction, like the one written below.

-He said [studies](http://liveanddare.com/benefits-of-meditation/) have shown that four years of 20 minute meditations (twice daily) have a dramatic and permanent effect on happiness, compassion, and peacefulness.
+He said that [studies](http://liveanddare.com/benefits-of-meditation/) have shown that four years of 20 minute meditations (twice daily) have a dramatic and permanent effect on happiness, compassion, and peacefulness.
 Being inconsistent, I decided to try 1 minute a day and increase each week for 20 weeks.
 I did 1 minute meditations twice a day every day for 7 days.
 Then I did 2 minute meditations twice a day for 7 days, without missing one.
 At about week 10 I got impatient and started doing the recommend 20 minute meditation twice a day.

 I did not enjoy it at first.
 It was "boring", agitating, itchy, and dull.
 But some days I looked forward to it.
 At six months in, I still wasn't having mystical experiences or anything dramatic.
 But for the first time I realized that I was *longing* all day for that evening meditation.